Sea Blubber Jellyfish

 Sea Blubber Jellyfish, Vancouver Island, BC, Photo By Bud Logan

 They feed on plankton, small fish, and other jellyfish, and small shrimp are the staple diet of the sea blubber jellyfish.
 It is an opportunistic carnivore and, to catch its prey, it entangles them with the powerful stings on its netted tentacles.
 Large Lion’s Mane Jellyfish have few natural predators, due to their size and the abundance of stinging tentacles they possess.
-However, the smaller ones may be preyed upon by large fish, seabirds, and sea turtles, the Leatherback sea turtle feeds on jellyfish.
+However, the smaller ones may be preyed upon by large fish, seabirds, and Leatherback sea turtles.

 A message from Bud